About the

 Global Collaboration Expansion

-The workshop expanded its reach, welcoming international experts to share insights and innovations.
+The workshop expanded its glabal reach, welcoming even more international experts from all pectinid related fields to share insights and innovations.

 Our Legacy in Scallop Research